peteroupc/peteroupc.github.io/randmisc.md

 1. Set _i_ to 1.
 2. Calculate the cumulative probability of the interval [0, 2<sup>&minus;_i_</sup>] and that of [0, 2<sup>&minus;(_i_ &minus; 1)</sup>], call them _p_ and _t_, respectively.
 3. With probability _p_/_t_, add 1 to _i_ and go to step 2.
 (Alternatively, if _i_ is equal to or higher than the desired number of fractional bits in the result, return 0 instead of adding 1 and going to step 2.)
 4. At this point, the PDF at [2<sup>&minus;_i_</sup>, 2<sup>&minus;(_i_ &minus; 1)</sup>) is bounded from above, so sample a random variate in this interval using any appropriate algorithm, including rejection sampling.
-Because the PDF is monotonically decreasing, the peak of the PDF at this interval is located at 2<sup>&minus;_i_</sup>, so that rejection sampling becomes trivial.
+Because the PDF is strictly decreasing, the peak of the PDF at this interval is located at 2<sup>&minus;_i_</sup>, so that rejection sampling becomes trivial.

-It is relatively straightforward to adapt this algorithm for monotonically increasing PDFs with the unbounded peak at 1, or to PDFs with a different domain than \[0, 1\].
+It is relatively straightforward to adapt this algorithm for strictly increasing PDFs with the unbounded peak at 1, or to PDFs with a different domain than \[0, 1\].

 This algorithm is similar to the "inversion&ndash;rejection" algorithm mentioned in section 4.4 of chapter 7 of Devroye's _Non-Uniform Random Variate Generation_ (1986\)[^4].
 I was unaware of that algorithm at the time I started writing the text that became this section (Jul.
 25, 2020).
 The difference here is that it assumes the whole distribution has support \[0, 1\] ("support" is defined later), while the algorithm presented in this article doesn't make that assumption (for example, the interval [0, 1] can cover only part of the distribution's support).